Nainish-Rai/simple-task/memory-bank/APP_FLOW.md

 - **User Journey Diagram**: Visual diagram mapping user flow from landing page to calendar interaction.
 - **Component Interaction Diagram**: Diagram showing how authentication, calendar APIs, and UI components interact.
+- **Data Flow Diagram**: Illustrates the flow of data between frontend, API routes, and MongoDB.

 _Note: Diagrams can be created using tools like Figma or Lucidchart and linked here._